Why Medicine at RCSI Dublin?

 In the early years of the Medicine programme at RCSI, you will receive a solid foundation in the sciences and study the normal functioning of a healthy body.
 You will also have the opportunity to develop your clinical, communication and professional skills in a safe, simulated environment in Europe’s largest and most modern clinical simulation facility.

-These clinical skills will be put into practice in your senior years, when you will be based in an RCSI-affiliated hospital, completing six-week discipline-specific clinical rotations over a two-year period.
+These clinical skills will be put into practice in your senior years, when you will be based in an RCSI-affiliated hospital, completing seven-week discipline-specific clinical rotations over a two-year period.
 While on rotation, you will learn from highly-skilled specialists working in a range of different healthcare settings.